How to choose a dehumidifier?

 Method 1: Manually Emptying the Bucket

-This is an important consideration because if you are dehumidifying a small room in your house where the door will be kept closed with the likelihood of removing no more than 10 to 15 pints of moisture per day planning to empty the container is realistic since you would not need to empty the bucket more than once a day or every other day.
+Every dehumidifier comes with a bucket where it puts the water it is taking from the air.
+Most dehumidifiers have an auto shut-off so the water will not overflow the bucket and make a puddle around your dehumidifier.
+If you are only dehumidifying a small room in your home, with a door that’s usually closed the likelihood of only removing 10 to 15 pints of moisture per day is pretty realistic to assume you can just daily plan to empty the bucket is pretty realistic since you would not need to empty the bucket more than once a day or every other day.
 If you plan on emptying the container it is important to find out how large the bucket is, where it is located, is it easy to remove, is it easy to grip and carry, and how difficult is it to put back.
-Realistically, as the size of your dehumidification job increases the idea of emptying the bucket becomes more of a hassle.
+Realistically, as the size of your dehumidification job increases the idea of emptying the bucket becomes more and more of a hassle.
 The consideration becomes two-fold: how often will I need to empty the container and how heavy will it be when it is full.
-Also, one must remember that if the bucket is not emptied once it is full all dehumidification stops until it is emptied.
+It is also important to remember that if the bucket is not emptied once it is full all dehumidification stops until it is emptied.
 Therefore, someone needs to be around the dehumidifier so they can monitor this and some models will beep to let you know it is full and/or have a visible light.

-The second method is continuous drainage, which simply is allowing the water that is pulled from the air to drain out through a hose.
-Most of the time this is a floor drain which works best since the water is flowing with gravity but this can be a sink and in most cases will require you to elevate the dehumidifier due to the sink location being 2 to 3 feet above the floor.
+The second method is continuous drainage by attaching a hose which simply allows the water to be pulled from the air to drain out through a hose.
+Most dehumidifiers have a hose hook up, though it depends greatly on the dehumidifier of both it’s shape and size.
+If there is a floor drain, this method which works great, since the water is flowing out of the bucket through gravity.
+You can also use a sink and in most cases this option would require you to elevate the dehumidifier since most sinks are located 2 to 3 feet above the floor.
 The higher the location on the dehumidifier where the hose is connected the better since it will provide better gravity for the water flow to come out.
 Most models come with this option and you will find some are simpler to use than others.
 Some will provide the hose some will not.
 Some will accommodate your typical garden hose and some will require a specific size plastic hose that slides over the opening and does not screw on.
 So, check out what is entailed in connecting the hose, does it come with the hose, and if it does not will I need to buy a specific size hose at my local hardware store or can I simply screw my garden hose onto the opening.

 Method 3: Pumping out the water